kamil-kw/kamil_cv_1st_project/README.md

 ### Google developer Tool

-Used during entire project to test code and unbug issues
+Used during entire project to test code and debug issues

 ### Responsive tools

-Used google dev tool to test responsivness:
+Used google dev tool to test responsiveness:

 * **Laptop (14"):**